KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour/techicolor.rst

 .. contents::

-This is probably the `FilterTcolor <http://www.mltframework.org/bin/view/MLT/FilterTcolor|>`_  MLT frame work filter.
+This is the `Tcolor <https://www.mltframework.org/plugins/FilterTcolor/>`_ MLT filter.

 https://youtu.be/hDLp5IymciA